Immigration and integration in global cities

 Immigration is increasingly shaping the demographics and development of global cities.
-In some of such cities, foreign-born residents may represent more than one-third of the population.
-While immigrants bring opportunities in terms of cultural and economic capital, they also pose potential challenges to cities in various ways.
-As cities are the key destinations for immigrants worldwide, they play a leading role in integrating immigrant communities and engaging them in building dynamic, vibrant, resilient global cities.
+While immigrants bring opportunities in terms of cultural and economic capital, they also pose various challenges to cities.
+As such, integrating and engaging immigrant communities becomes key to build dynamic, vibrant, resilient global cities.

 People at a crosswalk

 In 2015, the number of international migrants in the world reached 244 million1.
-Compared to 2000, this marked a 41% increase.
+Compared to 2000, this marked a 41 percent increase.
 Cities, as providers of resources, services and opportunities, are natural destinations for immigrants.
-In the United States, 92% of immigrants live in urban area2.
+In the United States, 92 percent of immigrants live in urban area2.
 Global cities, as nexuses of international economic systems, are particularly attractive.
 In many of them, such as Sydney, London, Singapore and New York, immigrants represent more than one-third of the population3.

 At the same time, cities run the risk of escalating existing stresses and disruption if immigration is not managed effectively.
 Increased population density poses challenges to services and infrastructure if they are not scaled up.
 Cultural differences can potentially lead to social tensions and affect community cohesion.
 Without adequate planning and support, immigrants in turn may become vulnerable groups in areas such as healthcare and employment.